JBAguinaga/DATA-4381_Capstone/README.md

 * *model_development.ipynb*:
   * Notebook that provides the initial importing of the model.
 Ultimately, did not actually run the pre-trained model on training data and the notebook still needs more work done to complete.

+* *DATA-4381_presentation.pptx*:
+  * A presentation that was built to show my milestones throughout to my course professors and other students throughout the semester.

 ### Data